leiweibau/Pi.Alert/README.md

 WIFI / LAN intruder detector with web service monitoring.
 The main functions are as follows:

 - Scan your WIFI/LAN-connected devices and receive alerts for unknown device connections.
-- Get warnings if an "always connected" device disconnects.
+- Receive notifications when a new device appears on the network or when a known device loses connection, depending on your notification settings.
 - Assess web service availability by evaluating the HTTP status code, SSL certificate, and service response time.
 - Receive notifications if the SSL certificate changes, the HTTP status code changes, or if the service becomes unreachable.
 - Detect unwanted/foreign DHCP servers
-- Device monitoring using the ping command
+- Device monitoring using the ping command, for devices outside your own subnet

 There is also a companion script, [Pi.Alert-Satellite](https://github.com/leiweibau/Pi.Alert-Satellite), which performs its own scans and the results can be sent to an existing Pi.Alert instance.